A question that many business owners ask their marketing team is, “How are we doing?” The marketing team addresses the query with a marketing report.

 To use a simple comparison, running a company with no marketing report is similar to driving a car with your eyes shut.
 You will have no feedback regarding your surroundings, situation, proximity to the goal, direction, or even the state of your vehicle.

-Having marketing reports lets you illustrate the performance of your marketing activities.
-It is crucial to sustainable business growth.
+Creating a digital marketing report lets you illustrate the performance of your marketing activities.
+Which marketing efforts contribute the most to business success, and which less?
+Answering that question is crucial to sustainable business growth.

 Decision-makers use the marketing report to monitor business developments: